 The website has a vast category of vehicles, used and new to choose from.
 It also allows you to select a price range and model of the car you are looking for.
 Email and SMS alerts are available if you wish to receive instant notifications for specific cars that interest you.
 Checki is available on both web and mobile.

 Beforward.jp is an actual car seller.
-The website enables you browse through their wide catalog of vehicles in Japan, select your delivery city and calculate price estimates.
-The online car seller has local car bond in Kireka Kampala, but that’s only so you can pick your car, not buy one.
+The website enables you to browse through their wide catalog of vehicles in Japan, select your delivery city, and calculate price estimates.
+The online car seller has a local car bond in Kireka Kampala, but that’s only so you can pick your car, not buy one.

 Beforward.jp promises 6 weeks delivery time after the vessel’s departure from Japan.
 They provide tax consulting, vehicle clearance, car registration with URA, and insurance application for your ride.
 Sounds to be like they’re your “stress-free” car sellers.